-Making Gravy gets a bad rap, people think it’s hard or that they can’t make it without getting lumps in it.
+Making Gravy gets a bad rap.
+People think it’s hard or that they can’t make it without getting lumps in it.
 False.
-Gravy is easy and can be made form the juices leftover after meat cooks or from crusted on little drippings stuck to the bottom of your pan.
+Gravy is easy and can be made from the juices left over after meat cooks or from crusted-on little drippings stuck to the bottom of your pan.
 This post is all about how to make gravy out of pan drippings.

 Once the bits are stirred up, taste the liquid to see if it is salty enough.
 If it isn’t add a little salt.
 Then you just need to bring it to a boil and add in a slurry (cold water and flour mixture.)

 Just whisk the slurry in and as the gravy thickens, turn it down to a simmer.
 Let it simmer for about 10 minutes, stirring it often as it simmers.
-While it is simmering, if it starts getting thicker then you would prefer you can add in a little water.
+While it is simmering if it starts getting thicker than you would prefer, you can add in a little water.

-- Drippings form a beef roast, pork roast or baked chicken
+- Drippings from a beef roast, pork roast, or baked chicken

 - 3-4 cups warm water

 - ⅓ cup all-purpose flour

 - Pour warm water into pan that has drippings (if drippings are on a cookie sheet use a cup of warm water or two to loosen and scrape off the drippings and meat bits into a saucepan Once it's in the saucepan add the rest of the warm water.)

 - Put saucepan on medium heat and bring to a boil while making sure to scrape all the flavor bits and drippings.